jasgrewal/jasgrewal.github.io/_posts/2018-05-14-creating-svg-thumbnail.md

 #### But it wasn't updating?
 So I made these changes to the color in the .svg, but while I could see the changed image locally, it wasn't reflecting in the main website.
 I deleted the `._dna.svg` corresponding to the `dna.svg` file and pushed the changes again.
 That still did not work :/
+Eventually it took me half an hour of tinkering around to realise that I just needed to clear my Chrome cache / open the link in a new window.
+I guess Chrome was being lazy and not keeping tabs on updated links?
+I have no idea as I'm not a web dev person.

+### Having fun with the alignments
+The last little bit was to modify the DNA strands to make them less run-of-the-mill base pairs and be a bit more intellectually offensive (ha).
+So I twiddled around with the relative coordinates and order, only showed 1 strand at a given position for the avatar image.
+In the favicon I chose to combine the complementary bases at the same coordinate instead.